GCT-Studios/JwarLore/content/index.md

 title: JwarLore
 ---

-A lore repository for GCT Studio's Bushido tabletop miniatures skirmish game.
+JwarLore is an auto-generated site presenting the lore content from GCT Studios' Bushido miniatures skirmish game.
+It features content from the New Dawn rulebook, the official website as of the end of 2024, and officially-sanctioned community contributions.
-This auto-generated site contains all content from the New Dawn rulebook, the website as of the end of 2024, and officially-sanctioned community contributions.
+All such content is presented largely as-published, though efforts to make qualitative edits are welcomed.
+This means some lore may have been subsequently re-written or removed from the setting for various reasons.
-It will not contain lore which is currently only available in print.
+Content which is currently only available in print will not be included.